SorellaLabs/angstrom/contracts/docs/pade-encoding-format.md

 ### Builtins

-While these types are not first class citizens of the type system they are useful contructs that will later have to have some functions like the EIP712 struct hashing defined for them.
+While these types are not first class citizens of the type system they are useful constructs that will later have to have some functions like the EIP712 struct hashing defined for them.

 ```rust